eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/alias.md

 - an interface alias may appear anywhere an interface type may appear,
 - a class alias may appear anywhere a class type may appear, and
-- a generic type alias may only appear where an arbitrary type expression may appear.
+- a type alias declared using the keyword `alias` may only appear where an arbitrary type expression may appear.

 ### Metamodel